 We all want to feel whole – emotionally, spiritually, and physically.

-This is why we’re diving into inner child healing or shadow work!
+This is why we’re diving into inner child healing, inner child work, or shadow work!

 I want to point out that inner healing is a process and a journey.